StarpTech/nextjs-rkoa-505/README.md

 ## Getting Started

 1. Copy the `.env.example` file to `.env` and fil.dqwdqwdwq
-2. Install the dependencies and run the complete exampqwswqswqle in one qwdewdewedwedwewdqwwqd:ddewdewdewd dd
+2. Install the dependencies and run the complete exampqwswedewdewqswqle in one qwdewdewedwedwewdqwwqd:ddewdewdewd dd
 ```shell
 npm install && npm start